SitecorePowerShell/Book/working_with_items.md

 }
 ```

-Some other classes you may want to use with `New-UsingBlock` function:
+Some other classes you may want to use with the `New-UsingBlock` function:
 * `Sitecore.SecurityModel.SecurityDisabler`
 * `Sitecore.Data.BulkUpdateContext`
 * `Sitecore.Globalization.LanguageSwitcher`